Neighbourhood Watch

 The scheme is in the process of being developed for a re-launch, further information will be available shortly.

-Villagers are encouraged to sign up for Thames Valley Alert (https://www.thamesvalleyalert.co.uk/) which will send out geographically relevant alerts via phone, text or email.
+Villagers are also encouraged to sign up for Thames Valley Alert (https://www.thamesvalleyalert.co.uk/) which will send out geographically relevant alerts via phone, text or email.
 If these methods are not appropriate, in most cases their street coordinator will pass on relevant messages in some other way.

 Marking Items